Olivia Smith (journalist)

 Olivia Maeve Smith (born 1988) is an American journalist.
-Smith has worked for ABC News and Good Morning America, including as a coordinating producer and reporter.
-She has also worked for KABC-TV Channel 7 in Los Angeles, California, as the Executive Producer of Next Generation Storytelling and for the GenAI Content Engineering team at Meta.
+She has worked for ABC News and Good Morning America, including as a coordinating producer and reporter.
+She has also worked for KABC-TV Channel 7 in Los Angeles, California, as the executive producer of Next Generation Storytelling, and for the GenAI Content Engineering team at Meta.

 Early life and education

 Smith was born in La Jolla, California.
-She was primarily raised in Los Angeles County with her brother and graduated from La Cañada High School.
+She was primarily raised in Los Angeles County with her brother, and graduated from La Cañada High School.
 Her father, Robert Smith, is an estate planning lawyer, and her mother, Jo Ann Rivituso Smith, worked as an associate director on soap operas like Port Charles, Days of Our Lives, and The Young and the Restless, winning a Daytime Emmy Award with Guiding Light in 1985.

 In May 2011, Smith graduated from New York University.
-Smith worked as a news intern at CNN and at 60 Minutes during her time at NYU.
+She worked as a news intern at CNN and at 60 Minutes during her time at NYU.

-From 2011 to 2012, Smith attended Columbia University, completing a master's degree in broadcast journalism and received honors for her reporting.
+From 2011 to 2012, Smith attended Columbia University, completing a master's degree in broadcast journalism, and received honors for her reporting.
 After Columbia, she was awarded a fellowship to rotate through CNN's New York bureau.
-Smith also received a Fulbright grant in 2012 where she traveled to Germany to explore media in Berlin.
+She received a Fulbright grant in 2012, with which she traveled to Germany to explore media in Berlin.

 Career

 Smith joined NY1 as a television correspondent in 2012.
 She then worked for Al Jazeera America.

-Smith joined ABC News in 2015 as a reporter/producer in New York City where she also worked for Good Morning America.
-Smith relocated with the network from New York City to Los Angeles in 2016.
+She joined ABC News in 2015 as a reporter/producer in New York City, where she also worked for Good Morning America.
+She relocated with the network to Los Angeles in 2016.

-Smith became the first-ever Executive Producer of Next Generation Storytelling for KABC-TV Channel 7 in 2020.
+Smith became the first executive producer of Next Generation Storytelling for KABC-TV Channel 7 in 2020.
 She left KABC-TV to join Meta's GenAI Content Engineering team in 2024.

-Smith has been an adjunct professor at the University of Southern California since 2018 where she teaches journalism.
+She has been an adjunct professor at the University of Southern California since 2018, where she teaches journalism.

-Smith is the co-founder and CEO of the media training company Media Consulting Coaches.
+She is the co-founder and CEO of the media training company Media Consulting Coaches.
 She is also the creator and founder of the blog Get Savvy With Social.

 In 2023, Smith created and authored a children's book series called Dog Detectives Jacob and Bricks.
 The series was inspired by stories she created as a child with her father.
 Smith is also a published poet with work appearing in the Minetta Review, a distinguished literary journal.